“Why I am not getting WhatsApp notifications on my iPhone X? How do I fix the issue? Any help would be greatly appreciated. Thanks!”

 Extra Tip: Backup WhatsApp Chats

 It is always a good idea to back up all WhatsApp chats before attempting any of the solutions outlined above.
 This backup will act as a safeguard in case something goes wrong during the repair process and you lose important WhatsApp data on your device.
-One of the best tools to backup WhatsApp chats is Fucosoft WhatsApp Transfer, Backup & Restore and the following are some of its key features:
+One of the best tools to backup WhatsApp chats is Fucosoft WhatsApp Transfer and the following are some of its key features:

 - It is useful in creating a full backup of WhatsApp data on your device to the computer.